americanolinhares/java-challenge/README.md

 #### Upgrade your API REST

-- [ ] Create an endpoint to consume an API from IMDB (https://imdb-api.com/) and populate your database (you can use WebClient or Feign to consume the API).
+- [X] Create an endpoint to consume an API from IMDB (https://imdb-api.com/) and populate your database (you can use WebClient or Feign to consume the API).
 This API could be called just by the ADMIN user, see @Secured and Roles in Spring Security.
-- [ ] Create an endpoint to list all the movies.
+- [X] Create an endpoint to list all the movies.
-- [ ] Create an endpoint to include a movie to the user (favorite list)
+- [ ] Create an endpoint to include a movie to the user (favorite list) - Fixing
-- [ ] Create an endpoint to exclude the movie from the favorite list
+- [ ] Create an endpoint to exclude the movie from the favorite list - Fixing
-- [ ] Each time the user includes the movie in the favorite list add one "star" to the movie
+- [X] Each time the user includes the movie in the favorite list add one "star" to the movie
-- [ ] Create an endpoint to list the top 10 movies, the movies with more stars.
+- [X] Create an endpoint to list the top 10 movies, the movies with more stars.
-- [ ] Create an endpoint to list the favorite movies per user.
+- [X] Create an endpoint to list the favorite movies per user.
-- [ ] Don't forget to include Swagger/OpenAPI, and the test.
+- [ ] Don't forget to include Swagger/OpenAPI, and the test. - In progress

 #### Content to help: